JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/path1.png" %}

 Application code actually resorted to the 404 handler since it didn't find content for that page.
-If you expected following mapping:
+This might happen if you expected following automatic  mapping of the path:

 ```text
 https://myapp.jannemattila.com/admin -> https://adminapp.azurewebsites.net/